digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/swap-extension.rst

 ================

 Despite the similarities in name, foreign exchange swaps (or FX swaps) are quite different from currency swaps.
-An FX swap does not pay or receive interest rates.
+An FX swap does not pay or receive interest.
 Instead, the two legs define an initial FX transaction and a final FX transaction.
 Each transaction requires an FX rate and a transaction date, which are predetermined between the counterparties.